 You’re solving the right problems but not signalling why your post is relevant

 If you’re solving niche problems for your ideal reader, but your posts aren’t ranking, take a look at your signalling.

 Google has no sense of humour – funny titles and headings without key words and phrases that tell the search engines how your post is relevant to a typed query will be invisible.

-As for people, they’re are busy.
-They’re not so different to the search engines in that they scan for relevance too – either in the search engine results to their query or on your actual post if they’ve clicked through.
+As for busy people, they're not so different to the search engines in that they scan for relevance too – either in the search-engine results to their query or on your actual post if they’ve clicked through.